 The Black Caps' best performance came when they co-hosted the 1992 tournament with Australia.
 New Zealand won 10 of its 11 pool matches to top the table and easily reach the semi-finals, where victory was snatched from its grasp by rising Pakistan star Inzamam-ul-Haq.

 - Glenn Turner: Arguably the finest batsman New Zealand has ever produced, Turner is the only New Zealander to score 100 first-class centuries due to his long career with Worcestershire in England.
-A former New Zealand coach, he now heads the Black Caps selection panel.
+A former New Zealand coach, he has also had stints heading the Black Caps selection panel, most recently in 2011.

 - Brendon McCullum: The current Black Caps captain, McCullum is also one of the most prized Twenty20 signings in world cricket, capable of destroying the best bowling attacks.
-His batting has matured but he remains prone to unnecessary big shots, making him an occasionally frustrating enigma for many New Zealand fans.
+McCullum has always been prone to unnecessary big shots, making him an occasionally frustrating enigma for many New Zealand fans, but a landmark triple century against India in 2014 -- the first in New Zealand's Test history -- suggested he had developed the maturity and mental toughness to lead his country into a new cricketing era.

 New Zealand Cricket Timeline: